DebiPrasadMohanty/LLM-FROM-SCRATCH/README.md

 ```
 we generate a rotary matrix based on the specified context window and embedding dimension, following the proposed RoPE implementation.

-As you may be familiar with the architecture of transformers, which involves attention heads, we similarly need to create attention heads when replicating LLaMA.
-To start, let’s first create a single **masked attention head** using the get_rotary_matrix function we previously developed for rotary embeddings. **Additionally, each line is commented for clarity**:
 ```python
 class RoPEAttentionHead(nn.Module):
     def __init__(self, config):